awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontexttrust.md

 ## Properties<a name="aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontexttrust-properties"></a>

 `ACM`  <a name="cfn-appmesh-virtualgateway-virtualgatewaytlsvalidationcontexttrust-acm"></a>
-A reference to an object that represents a TLS validation context trust for an AWS Certicate Manager \(ACM\) certificate\.
+A reference to an object that represents a Transport Layer Security \(TLS\) validation context trust for an AWS Certicate Manager \(ACM\) certificate\.
 *Required*: No
 *Type*: [VirtualGatewayTlsValidationContextAcmTrust](aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontextacmtrust.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `File`  <a name="cfn-appmesh-virtualgateway-virtualgatewaytlsvalidationcontexttrust-file"></a>
-An object that represents a TLS validation context trust for a local file\.
+An object that represents a Transport Layer Security \(TLS\) validation context trust for a local file\.
 *Required*: No
 *Type*: [VirtualGatewayTlsValidationContextFileTrust](aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontextfiletrust.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)